 Though Medicare does work to help pay for your health care costs, it does come with some inevitable related expenses.
 Many people think of Part B as the part of Medicare that you have to pay for, as it comes with a monthly premium.
 However, Medicare Part A also comes with its expenses, such as a premium for certain individuals and the Part A deductible.

 How much Medicare Part A will cost you depends on a number of factors.
 If you or your spouse paid Medicare taxes for the required amount of time, you won’t have to pay a premium for Medicare Part A. This is called “premium-free Part A”.

 Most people who are eligible for Medicare are also eligible for premium-free Part A. However, if you don’t qualify, you have the option to purchase Medicare Part A.

 If you choose to buy premium Part A, you typically will have to buy Medicare Part B as well.
 You will also have to pay a Medicare Part A premium of either $274 or $499 per month.

 Medicare Part A Hospital Deductible

 Medicare Part A also has a deductible.
-The Part A deductible has been set at $1,484 in 2021.
+The Part A deductible is set at $1,556 in 2022.
 You will be responsible for paying the deductible each benefit period until Medicare starts to pay for your hospital expenses.